 St Helena Tourism is seeking expressions of interest from the Private Sector to provide a footpath clearance service for 8 of the island footpaths.
 These paths include; Mackintosh to Spring Gut; Hardings to Casons; Maskelyne's Observatory; Brown's Hill to Prince Andrew School, Casons Gate to Rosemary Plain, Butchers Grave, Peak Hill road to Francis Plain and Longwood Boundary.
 Expressions of interest should be submitted by no later than Friday, 17th August 2018.
 Our footpaths contribute to the overall tourism product and provide opportunities for visitors and residents to explore our picturesque landscapes as well as promote a healthy lifestyle.
 It is also important that individuals or businesses who are interested in carrying out this work understand the need to preserve the environment whilst providing a safe passage for walkers with different levels of mobility.
 As part of Enterprise St Helena's procurement procedures, interested persons are required to produce a copy of their Public liability Insurance.
-For further information please contact Melissa Fowler, Tourism Manager on Telephone 22158 or alternatively email melissa.fowler@tourism.co.sh

-Application forms may be collected from Solomons Reception Desk, in the Main Office Building, Jamestown or alternatively an electronic copy can be requested via e-mail address: hradmin@solomons.co.sh and should be completed and returned to Nicola Essex, Human Resources Manager, Solomons Office, Jamestown, by 28 August 2018 Solomon & Company (St Helena) Plc has vacancies for Part-Time
+For further information, including the Company's attractive benefits package, please contact Nicola Constantine, Manager (Warrens Department Store) on telephone number: 22137 or via email address: Warrens@solomons.co.sh Application forms may be collected from Solomons Reception Desk, in the Main Office Building, Jamestown or alternatively an electronic copy can be requested via e-mail address: hradmi@solomons.co.sh and should be completed and returned to Nicola Essex, Human Resources Manager, Solomons Office, Jamestown, by 28 August 2018 Solomon & Company (St Helena) Plc has vacancies for Part-Time Shop Floor Assistants Within Greenland's Job Outline To provide a high standard of customer service and to assist with the day-to-day running of the shop Interested Persons Should:

-Since 1790

-Shop Floor Assistants

-Within Greenland's

-Job Outline To provide a high standard of customer service and to assist with the day-to-day running of the shop

-- Interested Persons Should:

-- Have excellent Customer Service skills

-- To price goods and stack shelves when necessary.

-- To perform cleaning duties as necessary.

-• Salary for the post will be £3.0569 per hour - Approximately 22 hours per week
+- Have excellent Customer Service skills - To price goods and stack shelves when necessary. - To perform cleaning duties as necessary. - Salary for the post will be £3.0569 per hour Approximately 22 hours per week

-Dive Travel Awards 2018

 VOTE NOW!

 Both St Helena and Sub-Tropic Adventures have been shortlisted for the Dive Travel Awards 2018, in association with Dive Magazine.
 Visit the website on bit.ly/2LRZAMa enter a valid email address and vote for St Helena (Destination) and Sub-Tropic Adventures (Dive Centres or Resorts).

-Sub-Tropic Voting closes 31 October.
+Voting closes 31 October.